SpicyBananaUI/StableDiffusionDestopApp/README.md

 ## Development Notes

-- The Python virtual environment should NOT be committed to version control
+- The Python virtual environment should NOT be committed to version control (is in .gitignore)
 - Make sure to update requirements_versions.txt when adding new Python dependencies

 ## Known Bugs / Issues